tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 cd dynamic-pages
 ```

-Now start up your development server and visit http:localhost:3000 to see the default next.js page
+Now start up your development server and visit [http:localhost:3000](http://localhost:3000) to see the default next.js page.

 ```bash
 npm run dev